varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

       T, t    The size is expressed in tebibytes.

 The default size is unlimited.

-Mallocs performance is bound by memory speed so it is very fast.
-If the dataset is bigger than what can fit in memory performance will depend on the operating system and how well it doesn paging.
+malloc's performance is bound by memory speed so it is very fast.
+If the dataset is bigger than what can fit in memory performance will depend on the operating system and how well it does paging.

 file
 ~~~~

 syntax: file[,path[,size[,granularity]]]

-The file backend stores objects in memory backed by a file on disk
+The file backend stores objects in memory backed by an unlinked file on disk
 with mmap.

 The path parameter specifies either the path to the backing file or
 the path to a directory in which varnishd will create the backing